-Internal reporting and the review of non-financial KPIs has been enhanced during the year and are being considered as measurements and targets for operational performance.
-These KPIs include the monitoring of Trustpilot scores, which have increased from 4.4 to 4.5, as a key measure of customer satisfaction.
+Internal reporting and the review of non-financial KPIs has been enhanced during the year and are considered as measurements and targets for operational performance.
+These KPIs include the monitoring of samples activated, turnaround times and failure rates as well as customer feedback on platforms such as Trustpilot, the success of email marketing campaigns through open, click through and conversion rates and social media reach.

-Lesley Innes Director
+Lesley Innes